Q4 Party Planner: Charts

 I Can Statement

-- create a chart
+- create a chart from spreadsheet data

 Chart: Charts are visual representations of worksheet data.
 Charts often make it easier to understand the data in a worksheet because users can easily pick out patterns and trends illustrated in the chart that are otherwise difficult to see.